Pioneering Nutrition Research

 What is the nutrition status of homeless populations resident in temporary accommodation in London?

-Funded by the British Dietetic Association, this novel research explores the diet and nutrition of people experiencing homelessness and is being conducted in partnership between FEAST and University College London.
-It is known that people experiencing homelessness experience worse dietary health outcomes than the general population, and there is a paucity in the literature investigating the related factors.
+Funded by the British Dietetic Association, this novel research explores the diet and nutrition of people experiencing homelessness and has been conducted in partnership between FEAST and University College London.
+Despite people experiencing homelessness (PEH) facing greater dietary inequalities, poorer health outcomes, and shorter life expectancy, there is limited research on their nutritional status.

-The research aims to identify the prevalence of malnutrition, obesity, food insecurity and mental ill health amongst people who are homeless, as well as examine the nutritional excesses and deficits in diets of homeless people compared with the general population and national healthy eating guidelines.
+This research, the first of it’s kind, aimed to identify the prevalence of malnutrition, obesity, food insecurity and mental ill health amongst PEH, as well as examine the nutritional excesses and deficits in diets compared with the general population and national healthy eating guidelines.

 We are looking for more places to disseminate the findings.
 Be in touch with info@feastwithus.org.uk if you want to have the findings shared with your team, service, hostel, or organisation.